heungwook/heungwook.github.io/pages/dotnetdev/dotnet_datavisualization_01.md

 ### Entry Point to Create PDF, PostScript Charts

-- SavePDF(), SavePS() methods in ChartWinControls.cs are the entry points for PDF, PostScript charts creation
+- SavePDF(), SavePS() methods in ChartWinControls.cs are the entry points for PDF, PostScript charts creation.

 - SavePDF() Method